 Origination team responsible for most business/commercial decisions.

-Origination and Finance to evaluate risks/rewards, and implications to Enron, i Including management of the DASH process and coordination with accounting, the commodity desks, legal, and regulatory groups.
+Origination and Finance to evaluate risks/rewards, and implications to Enron, including management of the DASH process and coordination with accounting, the commodity desks, legal, and regulatory groups.

 Structure and strategy need to remain in line with corporate goals and limitations.